 Author contributions.
-SRS, TFP, and SS designed the research.
-SRS and VPD performed all experiments.
+SRS, TFP, and StS designed the research.
+SRS and VPD performed all the experiments.
 SRS analyzed the data.
-SRS, LM, and SS developed the theory.
-SRS and SS wrote the manuscript.
+SRS, LM, and StS developed the theory.
+SRS and StS wrote the manuscript.

 Competing interests.
-TFP and SS are members of the editorial board of Magnetic Resonance.
-The peer-review process was guided by an independent editor, and the authors have also no other competing interests to declare.
+At least one of the authors is a member of the editorial board of Magnetic Resonance.
+The peer-review process was guided by an independent editor, and the authors also have no other competing interests to declare.